 We also run Solace, a video-based peer support group.
 We run several sessions a week, which can be booked in advance here.

-We also offer a coaching service via our Helpline.
+We offer a coaching service via our Helpline.
 With Nexus, you’ll speak to a Helpline advisor once a week, and work with them to develop a safe, confidential and supportive space, where they will act as a sounding board and empower you to find solutions to the issues you and your loved one are facing and motivate them towards positive change.

 Our training courses for those caring for a loved one with anorexia or bulimia provides you with a better understanding of eating disorders, as well as ways to help your loved one on the path to recovery and tips for looking after yourself.
 We run a range of workshops both online and throughout the country – you can find out more here.